Liberty Bridge (Pittsburgh): History

 It was renovated in 1982 by the Dick Corporation, at a cost of $32 million.

-Fire

-On September 2, 2016 the Liberty Bridge was closed for 24 days, following a fire during construction work on the bridge.
+On September 2, 2016, the Liberty Bridge was closed for 24 days, following a fire during construction work on the bridge.
 Intense heat from burning plastic piping had caused a 30 foot steel beam (compression chord) to buckle.
-The bridge reopened to weight-limited traffic on September 26th, and full traffic on September 30th.
+The bridge reopened to weight-limited traffic on September 26, and full traffic on September 30.
 The Pennsylvania Department of Transportation assessed the value of the damages at over $3 million.